-Semester Three/2023-2024 August-December 2023
+Semester Three/2019-2020 August-December 2019

-During their stay at Fordham University, NOHA students will be able to take up to four courses offered by the Institute of International Affairs and other departments under the Graduate School of Arts and Sciences.
+During their stay at Fordham University, NOHA students will be able to take four courses offered by the Institute of International Affairs and other departments under the Graduate School of Arts and Sciences.
 The courses offered vary semester by semester, and we cannot guarantee that any particular course will be offered during students' Third Semester.
 List of courses beyond the Core MSHS will be illustrative and will depend on the number of students who register and semester offered.
 Please check our website for examples of interdisciplinary courses offered under our Human Rights, Communities and Capacity Building, and Livelihoods and Institutions tracks.
-We encourage you to reach out to Executive Director, Brendan Cahill (brcahill@fordham.edu), to inquire about course selections for the Fall 2023.
+We encourage you to reach out to Executive Director, Brendan Cahill, to inquire about course selections for the Fall 2019.